Statutes

 However, any amendment of the Statutes and any decision regarding the deemed resignation of a member under Article 8 or regarding the dissolution of the Association under Article 22 shall require a two-thirds majority vote of the members present or represented.

-Excerpts from, or copies of, such minutes shall be certified by the President, or one of the Vice-Presidents, or the Immediate Past President or the General Secretary or by any other party with a valid mandate from the Board of Management to conduct the daily management of the Association.
+Excerpts from, or copies of, such minutes shall be certified by the President, or one of the Vice-Presidents, or the Immediate Past President or the Secretary General or by any other party with a valid mandate from the Board of Management to conduct the daily management of the Association.

 Article 20